 The sewer line is a single pipe that transports all your wastewater from inside your home to the sewer main underneath the street.
 The pipe runs through your front yard, a few feet underground.
-As a homeowner, it’s important to know when there is a problem with your sewer line.
+Sewer lines may get damaged with time so it is very important to know about the Causes of Sewer Line Damage As a homeowner, it’s important to know when there is a problem with your sewer line.
 Although some symptoms of a bad sewer line are easy to identify, others are hidden.
 Below, we look at the five main causes of sewer line damage.
 If you have any problems with your sewer line, feel free to call us with your questions.
 We’re here to help you with your plumbing issues.

 1. Invasive Tree Roots

 - The Problem: Tree RootsThe toughest sewer lines are no match for resilient tree roots.
 A single root can penetrate a pipe, leaving massive damage that leads to water leaks or blockage in the system.
 Many designers avoid planting trees near sewer lines when creating a yard layout.
 If there are no trees around the area, no roots are likely to stretch far enough to invade the root.
 However, a homeowner may plant trees in the yard without knowing they are planting them near the sewer line.
 In only a few years, the roots can grow deep and strong enough to break a sewer line.
 Tree root infiltration can also be attributed to high water levels near tree root bed areas.
 High water tables may allow tree roots to seek out other sources of moisture, such as underground piping, restricting flow through it.

 - The Solution: Sewer Line RepairDo not attempt to fix a sewer line on your own.
 Doing so can cause more problems than you solve.
 In addition, sewer line work may require a certified professional to ensure that work is complete according to local building codes and safety regulations.